Compare lengths using words: long, short, tall, taller, shorter.

 🎨 Activity: Measure with a Pencil

 Use your pencil as a measuring unit.
 Measure 5 objects in your home or classroom.
 Write the name of each object and how many pencils long it is.
 Which object is the longest?
+Which is the shortest?

 Compare lengths using words: long, short, tall, taller, shorter.